-

 Are there circumstances where a buyer may have to make a mandatory or compulsory offer for a target company?

-A mandatory public offer must be made upon the bidder (acting alone or in concert) acquiring 30% or more of the voting rights in the listed company, unless an exception to the mandatory offer requirement applies (e.g., the bidder acquiring more than 50% of the voting rights in the listed company pursuant to a voluntary public offer).
+A mandatory public offer must be made upon the bidder (acting alone or in concert) acquiring directly or indirectly a controlling interest (i.e. being able to exercise at least 30% of the voting rights in the general meeting) in a listed company.
+This requirement applies unless an exception to the mandatory offer requirement applies, such as the bidder acquiring more than 50% of the voting rights in the listed company pursuant to a voluntary public offer.
 A mandatory public offer cannot be made subject to any conditions.

 -